Final Destination 5: Plot

-Sam Lawton is on his way to a company retreat with his colleagues.
-While their bus crosses the North Bay Bridge, Sam has a premonition that high winds will cause the bridge under construction to collapse, killing everyone except his ex-girlfriend Molly Harper, whom he manages to get across the bridge safely.
-Panicked, he persuades Molly, his friends Nathan Sears and Peter Friedkin, Peter's girlfriend Candice Hooper, his boss Dennis Lapman, and co-workers Olivia Castle and Isaac Palmer to leave just as the bridge collapses.
-After being interrogated by FBI agent Jim Block, the survivors attend a memorial service for their deceased co-workers where they are being watched by coroner William Bludworth.
+Office worker Sam Lawton is heading to a company retreat with his colleagues.
+While crossing the North Bay Bridge, he has a premonition of the bridge collapsing due to high winds, killing everyone except for his ex-girlfriend Molly Harper.
+He panics and convinces Molly, his friend and boss Peter Friedkin, Peter's girlfriend Candice Hooper, his manager Dennis Lapman, factory manager Nathan Sears and colleagues Olivia Castle and Isaac Palmer to get off the bridge.
+Afterwards, the bridge collapses.
+FBI agent Jim Block suspects Sam of foul play.
+Still, Sam is cleared when Block's colleague determines the collapse was not man-made.
+Sam and his colleagues also meet mortician William Bludworth, who warns them that "Death doesn't like to be cheated".